Panic freedom

 The

-A Rust program should panics only in a situation where an assumption or an invariant is broken: a panics models an invalid state.
+A Rust program should panic only in a situation where an assumption or an invariant is broken: a panic models an invalid state.
 Formal verification is about proving such invalid state cannot occur, at all.

 From this observation emerges the urge of proving Rust programs to be panic-free!